Gabriel-Sagan/CPP/README.md

-CPP or Chord Progression Program creates a chord progression in a 32-bar form and can be used for real time improvization or as an exercise in analysis.
+CPP or Chord Progression Program creates a chord progression in a 32-bar form and can be used for real time improvisation or as an exercise in analysis.

 ## Installation and Setup: